[Updated on 8th January 2021]

 Requirements of Residence

-For the first 5 years from your date of TIE, you must not go out of Spain for longer than 6 months in any 1 year period.
+For the first 5 years from your date of TIE, you must not go out of Spain for longer than 6 months in any 1 year period, and no more than 12 months in total.
 If you do, you could be in jeopardy of having your residencia revoked.
 If that happens it is very doubtful that you will be able to apply for it again.

 When you renew your TIE after your first 5 years, it will be changed to permanente and you will be allowed to leave Spain for up to 5 years.